In order to be successful not only at your workplace but also in life, there are certain qualities a person should possess.

 For most people, it is very easy to assume that one bad chapter means the end of the story.
-Grit and resilience means that you are aware of the bigger picture and do not get side tracked by losses, no matter how big they are.
+Grit and resilience mean that you are aware of the bigger picture and do not get sidetracked by losses, no matter how big they are.

-Even if you have to go backwards to take a loss, it is essential to be able to get yourself to continue moving forward, in order to reach the light at the end of the tunnel.
+Even if you have to go back to take a loss, it is essential to be able to get yourself to continue moving forward, to reach the light at the end of the tunnel.

 7. Are you aware of what your priorities are?
 What action do you take to achieve them?

 When your vision is clear, is it easy to reach your goals.
 In the face of adversity and setbacks, it is very easy to lose sight of what is actually important.
 Being in touch with yourself and your goals is important here.

 This is of utmost importance to your organization as well.
 Your employee should aware of his priorities, and keeping those priorities in mind, then take any decisions or step forward.

 After all, every step that they take is a direct reflection of your company.

 8. Do you have the skills to help you manage your stress?